-PC\RTTOV, PCRTM, HT-FRTM
+This RT model category includes the PC\RTTOV, PCRTM and HT-FRTM models.
 The RTSP-WG noted that despite the significant advantages offered in terms of computational efficiency and accuracy, the utilisation of PC based models is seldom explored by fast RT model users.